levsero/test_embed/README.md

 ```

 This will allow you to access the developer dashboard on (http://localhost:1338)[http://localhost:1338]

+The packages contained are:

+- [Conversation components](/packages/conversation-components) - Shared components for the new sunco experience
+- [Framework](/packages/framework) - Code for the old and new widgets

 #### Keeping node and npm packages up to date